golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/home.md

     <p class="text-center pad-24">
-      In addition to all of the <a href="https://github.com/golf-clash-notebook/golf-clash-notebook.github.io/graphs/contributors/" target="_blank" rel="noopener">Golf Clash Notebook contributors</a>, a few shoutouts to people whose contributions to the community have made this site better.
+      In addition to all of the <a href="https://github.com/golf-clash-notebook/golf-clash-notebook.github.io/graphs/contributors/" target="_blank" rel="noopener">Golf Clash Notebook contributors</a>, a few shoutouts to people whose contributions to the community have made this site what it is.
 A big thank you!
     </p>

     <div class="center-block">